Karthik-Shenoy/CS_Fundamentals/Fundamentals/Computer Networks/TransportLayer/Sockets/Readme.md

 # Socket programming
-- Adding delimiters (as multiple messages can be read at once, `stream oriented` protocol)
+- Add delimiters (as multiple messages can be read at once, `stream oriented` protocol)
 - why does read system call take time and allow the buffer to be filled up (is it watermark)
+    - blocking read with `timeout`, non blocking read.
 - IO multiplexing
     - poll, select and epoll on a socket fd
 - Non blocking IO sockets